Samwel24/affair/README.md

 This returns all session saved

-To start a session, all you have to do is
+To start a session, all you have to do is instantiate a new affair class

 ``` $affair = new Affair;```
 This will start a session